 Think about what your customers’ problems are.
 What would they search for in Google to find solutions for the issues they are working to solve?
 By doing so, you can begin to put together a small list of core keywords.

-After developing that initial list, using the Google AdWords Keyword Tool is an excellent way to start expanding that initial keyword list you started with.
+After developing that initial list, using the Google Ads Keyword Tool is an excellent way to start expanding that initial keyword list you started with.

 The Keyword tool works by taking an existing keyword list or your website URL and generating new related keywords.